SSDH: Semi-supervised Deep Hashing for Large Scale Image Retrieval: Conclusion

 For the future work, we will explore different semi-supervised embedding algorithms that can make better use of unlabeled data, and more advanced graph construction strategies can be utilized.
 We also plan to extend this framework to an unsupervised scenario, in which we intend to use clustering methods to obtain virtual labels of images. \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }] {Jian Zhang} received the B.S. degree in computer science and technology from Peking University, in Jul.
 2012.
 He is currently pursuing the Ph.D. degree in the Institute of Computer Science and Technology (ICST), Peking University.
-His research interests include multimedia retrieval, and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Yuxin Peng} is the professor and director of Multimedia Information Processing Lab (MIPL) in the Institute of Computer Science and Technology (ICST), Peking University, and the chief scientist of 863 Program (National Hi-Tech Research and Development Program of China).
-He received the Ph.D. degree in computer application technology from School of Electronics Engineering and Computer Science (EECS), Peking University, in July 2003.
+His research interests include multimedia retrieval and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Yuxin Peng} is currently the professor of Institute of Computer Science and Technology (ICST), Peking University, Beijing, China, and the chief scientist of 863 Program (National Hi-Tech Research and Development Program of China).
+He received the Ph.D. degree in computer application from Peking University, in July 2003.
 After that, he worked as an assistant professor in ICST, Peking University.
-From Aug.
-2003 to Nov.
-2004, he was a visiting scholar with the Department of Computer Science, City University of Hong Kong.
-He was promoted to associate professor and professor in Peking University in Aug.
-2005 and Aug.
-2010 respectively.
-In 2006, he was authorized by the ``Program for New Star in Science and Technology of Beijing" and the ``Program for New Century Excellent Talents in University (NCET)".
-He has published over 100 papers in refereed international journals and conference proceedings, including IJCV, TIP, TCSVT, TMM, PR, ACM MM, ICCV, CVPR, IJCAI, AAAI, etc. He led his team to participate in TRECVID (TREC Video Retrieval Evaluation) many times.
-In TRECVID 2009, his team won four first places on 4 sub-tasks in the High-Level Feature Extraction (HLFE) task and Search task.
-In TRECVID 2012, his team gained four first places on all 4 sub-tasks in the Instance Search (INS) task and Known-Item Search (KIS) task.
-In TRECVID 2014, his team gained first place in the Interactive Instance Search task.
-His team also gained both two first places in the INS task (both the Automatic Instance Search and Interactive Instance Search) in TRECVID 2015 and TRECVID 2016.
+He was promoted to an associate professor and professor in Peking University in August 2005 and August 2010, respectively.
+In 2006, he was authorized by the “Program for New Star in Science and Technology of Beijing” and the “Program for New Century Excellent Talents in University (NCET).”
+He has published more than 100 papers in refereed international journals and conference proceedings, including IJCV, TIP, TCSVT, TMM, PR, ACM MM, ICCV, CVPR, IJCAI, AAAI, etc. He led his team to participate in TRECVID (TREC Video Retrieval Evaluation) many times.
+In TRECVID 2009, his team won four first places on 4 sub-tasks of the High-Level Feature Extraction task and Search task.
+In TRECVID 2012, his team gained four first places on all 4 sub-tasks of the Instance Search (INS) task and Known-Item Search task.
+In TRECVID 2014, his team gained the first place in the Interactive Instance Search task.
+His team also gained both two first places in the INS task of TRECVID 2015, 2016, and 2017.
 Besides, he won the first prize of Beijing Science and Technology Award for Technological Invention in 2016 (ranking first).
-He has applied 34 patents, and obtained 15 of them.
-His current research interests mainly include cross-media analysis and reasoning, image \& video understanding and retrieval, and computer vision. \end{IEEEbiography}
+He has applied 35 patents, and obtained 16 of them.
+His current research interests mainly include cross-media analysis and reasoning, image and video analysis and retrieval, and computer vision. \end{IEEEbiography}